WRAL-TV: Football Friday

-Debuting in 1981, each Friday evening following the 11:00 p.m. news, Tom Suiter hosts Football Friday covering all high school football games throughout Wake and Durham counties along with a dozen or more counties.
+Debuting in 1981, each Friday evening following the 11 p.m. news, Tom Suiter hosts Football Friday covering all high school football games throughout Wake and Durham counties along with a dozen or more counties.
 WRAL crews spread out across the area providing not just scores but video coverage of each of 25 to as many as 35 games in the area.
-The show is an extension of the expansion throughout the 1980s of high school football coverage on the 11:00 p.m. newscast.
+The show is an extension of the expansion throughout the 1980s of high school football coverage on the 11 p.m. newscast.
 Each Friday, video crews are sent to cover two games each.
 WRAL videographers and sports reporters capture highlights of the first quarter of one game and second quarter of the other game.
 Editors have little more than an hour to prepare highlights.
 From 1995 through 2002, Football Friday was broadcast from WRAL's Studio A with an audience of cheerleaders, bands, players and fans.
 The arrival of the North Carolina Education Lottery moved the show to the newsroom.

 News operation

 WRAL-TV presently broadcasts 42 hours of locally produced newscasts each week (with seven hours each weekday, three hours on Saturdays and four hours on Sundays).
 WRAL has the highest rated television news organization in the Triangle winning numerous regional Emmys.
 Most recently, WRAL and wral.com were nominated 29 times for Mid-South Regional Emmys.

-Until his retirement on July 1, 1994, Charlie Gaddy co-anchored newscasts alongside Bobbie Battista, Adele Arakawa (now with KUSA-TV in Denver), Donna Gregory (who now works for WWAY in Wilmington), and Pam Saulsby.
-Today, David Crabtree (who replaced Gaddy in 1994) and Debra Morgan are part of the longest-running on-air news team (news, weather, and sports) in the Triangle and one of the longest-running news teams in the state.
+Until his retirement on July 1, 1994, Charlie Gaddy co-anchored newscasts alongside Bobbie Battista, Adele Arakawa (now with KUSA-TV in Denver), Donna Gregory (who now works for WWAY in Wilmington), and Pam Saulsby (formerly of WTVJ in Miami).
+From 1994 to 2022, David Crabtree (formerly of KCNC-TV and KMGH-TV in Denver, WITN-TV in Washington, North Carolina, and WKRN-TV in Nashville) and Debra Morgan were part of the longest-running on-air news team (news, weather, and sports) in the Triangle and one of the longest-running news teams in the state.
 Long time sports anchor Tom Suiter retired on December 18, 2008, and was replaced by Jeff Gravely, also a sports reporter and anchor for the 10 p.m. news on WRAZ.
 Jeff Gravely retired from WRAL, and Chris Lea (formerly of WXII in Winston-Salem) became the sports anchor in 2020.

 In September 1995, WRAL began to produce newscasts for WRAZ.
 That station usually simulcasts local breaking news coverage from WRAL.
 For national breaking news events, WRAZ carries Fox News coverage, while WRAL carries coverage from NBC News.
 Otherwise, WRAZ may broadcast NBC programming in case WRAL cannot do so as in news-related emergencies.
 The WRAZ broadcasts include a three-hour newscast at 7 a.m. weekday mornings and a weeknight hour-long, weekend half-hour newscast at 10 p.m., seven nights a week.
 WRAZ previously aired a 4 p.m. newscast on weekdays; however that newscast moved to WRAL on February 29, 2016, replacing The Young and the Restless.